Modern C++

 constexpr/consteval Lambda Expression

-C++17 Lambda expression supports constexpr
+C++17 Lambda expressions support constexpr

-C++20 Lambda expression supports consteval
+C++20 Lambda expressions support consteval

 // constexpr lambda